Topological and dynamical aspects of Jacobi sigma models: Jacobi manifolds

 where $\xi^P_{e^{\tau}f}$ is the Hamiltonian vector field associated with the Poisson bracket on $M \times \mathbb{R}$ and $\pi_*:T(M \times \mathbb{R}) \rightarrow TM$ denotes the push-forward of the projection map.
 This yields, for any function $f\in \mathcal{F}(M)$

 The map $f\rightarrow \xi_f$ is homomorphism of Lie algebras, it being $[\xi_f, \xi_g]=\xi_{\{f,g\}_J}$, where the bracket $[\cdot, \cdot]$ is the standard Lie bracket of vector fields.

-Theorem \ref{thpoissonization} may be invoked to construct field theories on Jacobi manifolds by relying on existing models on the overlying Poisson manifold, by considering the immersion $i: M\hookrightarrow M\times \R$ through the identification of $M$ with $M \times \{0\}$.
-This applies in particular to the Poisson sigma model and it is the approach followed in the first part of \cite{Bascone2021} (also see \cite{Chatzistavrakidis2020, Vancea:2020bwu}).
-In the following, we shall present a different construction which relies solely on the structures of the Jacobi manifold.
-The main results are already part of \cite{Bascone2021}.
-In the following we perform a detailed analysis of constraints and a generalisation of the result for the dimension of the reduced phase space.
+Theorem \ref{thpoissonization} may be invoked to obtain field theories on Jacobi manifolds by relying on existing models on the overlying Poisson manifold.
+This is achieved by the immersion $i: M\hookrightarrow M\times \R$ through the identification of $M$ with $M \times \{0\}$.
+It applies in particular to the Poisson sigma model and it is the approach followed in the first part of \cite{Bascone2021} (also see \cite{Chatzistavrakidis2020, Vancea:2020bwu}).
+However, as we will see, it is not the choice we have made for the present paper.